jtatfranklin/mapbox-storytelling-upgraded/README.md

   - [Acknowledgments](#acknowledgments)

-# Added configuration options (this fork)
+# Added configuration options (this fork by Digital Democracy)
-This fork of Mapbox's Storytelling template adds a few additional configuration options to further customize the template:
+This fork of Mapbox's Storytelling template by Digital Democracy adds a few additional optional configuration options to further customize the template:

-- Adding external sources and layers (that are not part of your Studio map).
+- Ability to add external sources and layers (that are not part of your Studio map).
 - Changing the map projection.
 - Enabling chapter bookmarks to be added to the header and footer.
 - Adding a logo to the header.
-- Adding a helpful note to rotate the device when viewing the story map on a mobile.
+- Adding a helpful note to rotate the device that shows when viewing the story map on a mobile.
 - Setting a caption for chapter images.
 - Additional chapter fields for adding a website URL and an author.
 - Adding an HTML legend box at the bottom right for a chapter.
-- Setting a chapter to be interactive (permitting zooming and zooming, and showing the navigation controls for that chapter).
+- Setting a chapter to be interactive (permitting zooming and panning, and showing the navigation controls for that chapter).

+These properties are described in the Configuration Options below.
+They have also been inserted into the ` config.js.template` in the `src` directory.
+The relevant code is indicated with comments in the `index.html` file in the `src` directory.

 There is also some code for displaying popups on hover over a selected layer, for interactive chapters.
+The functions `turnPopupsOn(layer)` and `turnPopupsOff(layer)` can be turned off using chapter callbacks.
+You can find these functions in `src/index.html` if you want to change the behavior (like setting them to open on click instead of hover).

 # Updated to Mapbox GL JS V2.0.0
 - Set `use3dTerrain: true` for 3D maps